ist-dsi/mattermost-cookbook/README.md

 ### Attributes

-All settings are the [default settings](https://github.com/mattermost/mattermost-server/blob/v5.6.3/config/default.json) that come from [Mattermost repository](https://github.com/mattermost/mattermost-server/).
+All settings are the [default settings](https://github.com/mattermost/mattermost-server/blob/v5.7.0/config/default.json) that come from [Mattermost repository](https://github.com/mattermost/mattermost-server/).
 Make sure to review them all and change what's necessary.

 ## License and Authors

+* Author:: Simão Martins    <simao.martins@tecnico.ulisboa.pt>
+* Author:: Simão Silva      <simao.silva@tecnico.ulisboa.pt>
 * Author:: David Duarte     <david.duarte@tecnico.ulisboa.pt>
 * Author:: Kyle Corupe      <kyle.corupe@gmail.com>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.